 Tuition Adjustment Policy

-Once the semester begins, the process of changing the student's course schedule is referred to as dropping/adding courses (policy 34-89).
+Once the semester begins, the process of changing the student's course schedule is referred to as dropping/adding courses (available at Policies and Rules for Undergraduate Students).
 There are financial implications to consider when dropping courses.
-Tuition adjustments may apply and financial aid may be impacted.
-Students who receive financial aid are strongly encouraged to consult with the Office of Student Aid.
+Tuition adjustments may apply, and financial aid may be impacted.
+Students who receive financial aid are strongly encouraged to contact a Student Aid representative.

 Tuition Adjustment for Dropped Credits